Read-The-Question/rtq-review/src/pages/md/papers/colfes-school--11-plus--maths--9999--sample-paper.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Reflect the rectangle in the X axis and draw the result on the coordinate grid.
+Reflect the rectangle in the $x$ axis and draw the result on the coordinate grid.

 </div>
 <div class='workings'>